philips-software/protractor-junit-xml-plugin/README.md

 ## How to test the software

-**Unit Tests**
+### **Unit Tests**
 Unit tests are in Mocha/Chai framework.
 After installing dependencies(`npm install`), one can run the unit tests by `mocha tests/unitTests.js`

-**End to end tests:**
+### **End to end tests:**

+**mocha e2e test:**
+We have a Mocha e2e test that calls 2 protractor tests using a config file (`tests/protractor.conf.js`) and check the following test case
+* If we run 2 tests in parallel and `uniqueFolderPerExection` option is set to true then results should be created in a single folder

+Here are the steps to run mocha test:
+ 1. Firstly, install all the dependencies if not done so far `npm install`
+ 2. `npm i -g mocha`
+ 3. `mocha tests/mocha-e2eTest.js`

+**protractor e2e tests**
-This module also has end to end(e2e) tests and a simple node test app in tests folder.
-When you run the e2e tests, the plugin that generates a XML output file though one need to manually verify the correct entries in the XML file.
+You can also run protractor e2e tests that uses this plugin to generates a XML output file and manually verify the correct entries in the XML file.
 The e2e tests are in [protractor](https://www.protractortest.org/#/).
 To run the tests
-1. Firstly, install all the dependencies by `npm install`.
+1. Firstly, install all the dependencies if not done so far `npm install`.
 2. Install protractor as a global dependency `npm i -g protractor`
-3. Start the node test app `node tests/testapp/server.js` (tested on node v10).
+3. Start the node test app `node tests/testapp/server.js` (tested on node v12).
 4. Run the tests `protractor tests/protractor.conf.js`

 ## Known issues